Coffee vs Latte

 • Instant: This type of coffee is excellent for the on-the-go person that still wants to enjoy their morning cup.
 The coffee is already brewed and undergoes processing and packaging.
 Just add hot water, stir and enjoy!

-There are now many varieties of coffee offered, surrounding the creative influence of modern coffee cultures providing tastier versions with some loaded with sugary goodness.
+Many varieties of coffee now exist, influenced by modern coffee cultures that create tastier versions, some loaded with sugary goodness.

 The following are different ways to get your coffee fix, depending on the preference of your taste buds: